Trevor Dawes

-Early life
+Early life and education

-Dawes was born in St. Catherine, Jamaica to Louise and Charles Dawes.
-The family relocated to Brooklyn, New York in 1980.
+Dawes was born in St. Catherine, Jamaica, to Louise and Charles Dawes.
+The family relocated to Brooklyn, New York, in 1980.

-Education and career

-Dawes received a BA in sociology from Columbia University in 1990 and an MA in educational administration from Teachers College, Columbia University in 1994.
+Dawes received a BA degree in sociology from Columbia University in 1990 and an MA in educational administration from Teachers College, Columbia University in 1994.
 He earned a MLS from Rutgers University – New Brunswick in 2001 and Ed.M in educational leadership from Teachers College, Columbia University the following year.

-Dawes is the Vice Provost for Libraries and Museums and May Morris University Librarian at the University of Delaware.
-In this capacity, Dawes is also responsible for the University of Delaware Press.
+Career

+Dawes began his career in academic library management with positions at Columbia University and Princeton University prior to 2013.

+Washington University in St. Louis

-He served as Associate University Librarian at Washington University in St. Louis from 2013 to 2016.
+Dawes served as Associate University Librarian at Washington University in St. Louis from 2013 to 2016.
 During his tenure, the WUSTL Libraries helped create Documenting Ferguson (Washington University Libraries).
 This community-driven digital repository documents the unrest in Ferguson, Missouri after the murder of Michael Brown at the hands of police.

-Prior to that, Dawes held library management positions at Columbia University and Princeton University.